 They say that people fear public speaking more than they fear death, not that I have any desire to put it to the test mind you!
 That said, the fear of speaking in public essentially derives from two basic psychological and practical standpoints.

 1) Often the concerns and worries you have about yourself are linked to what you think other people think of you.
 Very often these thoughts are groundless, if only because we so very rarely know what others actually think about us!
-However, what we think of ourselves, well, that a different story altogether!
+However, what we think about ourselves, well, that’s a different story altogether!
 The fear of what others think usually has its base in what we actually believe and think about ourselves.
 The rationale being, if we don’t think much of our self; why should anyone else!

 2) That we are not comfortable doing things that we do not do well.
 Added to this are our own thoughts when observing others when we observe them making a hash of something.
 Again the same personal rationale, as above, kicks in, in that, what we think of them, is what we think they will think of us, i.e. assuming we think we will not do well either?

-Of course, these are generalizations but they do hold sway to a large extent for the masses.
+Of course, these are generalisations but they do hold sway to a large extent for the masses.
 Of course, there are always exceptions, e.g. people who have low self-esteem or lack confidence but still manage to speak publicly or maybe they just don't think much about what others think?
 After all, thinking is overrated!
 Maybe, I guess, these are the ones who will most likely incline towards a career in acting or public office.
 And, in a certain way, that is quite a healthy way to be, at least in the context of being able to speak in public.